lermana/nyc_dob_analysis/report.md

 With that said, 12% does seem quite low, no?

 What "good" or "bad" would mean here could surely depend on a lot of things, so let's lay it out over a couple of points.
-A degregation in this ratio means, unambiguously, that violations are being issued at a rate that is higher than the rate at which penalties are being paid.
+A degradation in this ratio means, unambiguously, that violations are being issued at a rate that is higher than the rate at which penalties are being paid.
 To gain a sense of the magnitude or severity of the problem, we can consider the rate at which the ratio is degrading to the rate at which the number of issued violations is growing.
 With that, paid-to-imposed fell by 48% between 2017 and 2018, and the number of issued violations grew by 12% over the same period - those are very different change rates!
 Thus it might suffice to say that the city's resources, when it comes to collecting on the penalties it's imposed, are stretched pretty thin.

 #### Figure 11

 - [data](#figure-11-data)
 ![ ](figures/normalized_and_paid_to_imposed_hearing.png  "normalized_and_paid_to_imposed")

 To further analyze paid-to-imposed ratios, we grouped the DoB-issued ECB violations by hearing status and hearing year.
 Normalized penalty imposed represents the proportion of total annual penalty imposed that each type of hearing status accounted for.
-We looked in detail at two hearing stati, `DEFAULT` and `IN VIOLATION`, because these stati together accounted for almost the of the total dollar value of imposed penalties last year.
+We looked in detail at two hearing stati, `DEFAULT` and `IN VIOLATION`, because these stati together accounted for almost all of the total dollar value of imposed penalties last year.

 *Violation Status:* `DEFAULT`